inyokaproject/inyokaedit/README.md

 Packages in Arch AUR: https://aur.archlinux.org/packages/?K=inyokaedit

 ## Compiling
-* InyokaEdit can be compiled with Qt >= 5.8 (including webkitwidgets or webenginewidgets)
+* InyokaEdit can be compiled with Qt >= 5.9 (optional, but recommended: Including webkitwidgets or webenginewidgets)
 * For compiling spell checker plugin, libhunspell-dev is needed.

 ### Manual installation